Hankintailmoitukset/hilma-api/endpoints/endpoints.md

 - Contract award notices from 29 to 37
 - Ex-Ante notices from 25 to 28
 - Contract modification notices from 38 to 40
-- Social notices 20 and 21 and 33 to 25A
+- Social notices 14, 20, 21 and 33 to 35

-Notice types E1 to E5 are not yet supported.
+Notice types E1 to E5 (national) are not yet supported.
-- Will be supported from 1.1.2024
+- Will be supported sometime in 2024

 Successful request to create a notice results in HTTP status 201 response with the response body described in the API reference.
 Possible error responses with status codes, in addition to general errors, are: